 If you haven't already heard, Google/YouTube just came out with their Search Story Creator, a way to create search stories (If you haven't seen this before check out the famous Paris Love Story sample- which was also featured as a commercial during the Super Bowl this year).
-Or view a sample that I created.
-Search Stories are REALLY easy to create and a GREAT assessment tool for kids!
-Here are 5 awesome ideas for using them in the classroom:

 - Describe a character's point view.
 They (Students) can pretend they are a character in a story (maybe their current I.R. book) and do a search story from the perspective of that character.
 Have students explain why they choose what they choose, and why the character would search for that.
 This is a great way to see if they really understood the story.